kcjengr/probe_basic/docs_src/source/debian_12_bookworm/release_notes/update_notes_stable.rst

 - Duplicate normal cycle-start dispatch in Probe Basic mill/lathe handlers was removed so cycle-start behavior is no longer double-invoked.
 - Internal running notes and split stable/develop release-note workflow were introduced to keep release documentation accurate by channel.

 **Important DRO Update Notice**

 User DRO bug fixes were applied to the supplied `user_dro_display` files (axis mapping and zero/offset behavior corrections).
 Users should replace older DRO UI files in their machine config with the updated files from the latest sim config package to ensure proper functionality.

+The updated DRO files are available in the latest sim folder and will need to be copied to the user's machine config folder for use.
+Be sure to update your `USER_DROS_PATH` in the ini file to point to the correct location of the updated DRO files.

 Overview of updates for MILL configurations
 -------------------------------------------